aws-samples/aws-modernization-with-harness/content/020_prerequisites/harness_setup/42_eks_connect.md

 ![EKS Connector Setup](/images/eks_cluster_cloud_provider.png)

-Once you click Next and Submit, your EKS Cluster is wired to Harness.
+Once you click Submit, your EKS Cluster is wired to Harness.